PySimpleGUI/PySimpleGUI/docs/index.md

 * Window.Move allows moving window anywhere on screen
 * Window.Minimize will minimize to taskbar
 * Button background color can be set to system default (i.e. not changed)

+### 3.10.2 & 1.2.2
+Emergency patch release... going out same day as previous release
+* The timeout timer for the new Read with timer wasn't being properly shut down
+* The Image.Update method appears to not have been written correctly.
+It didn't handle base64 images like the other elements that deal with images (buttons)